agoric-labs/tape-xs/README.md

 One of main differences between node.js and the [Moddable XS SDK][xs] is modules: xs supports only ES6 modules.
-Attempting to port tape showed extensive cjs dependencies.
+Attempting to port tape showed extensive CommonJS dependencies.
 Incremental development of a work-alike has worked reasonably well so far.

 A typical usage of tape is `npm test` where `package.json` has...